It is a method of using event message routine as a function of Visual C#.

 Specify the window handle to the hWnd parameter in the event setting function.

-In Visual C# .NET, the Handle member variable of the .NET Framework class owns the window handle.
-Please specify the member variable "as is" (At the same time, cast it to unit type).
+In Visual C#, the Handle member variable of the .NET Framework class owns the window handle.
+Please specify the member variable "as is".